Download Necessary Packages¶

-Remember that there are no hard-laid rules here. you can mix and match classifiers, it is advisable to read up on the numerous techniques and choose the best fit for your solution , experimentation is the key.
+- Remember that there are no hard-laid rules here. you can mix and match regressors, it is advisable to read up on the numerous techniques and choose the best fit for your solution , experimentation is the key.

-A good model does not depend solely on the classifier but also on the features you choose.
+- A good model does not depend solely on the regressor but also on the features you choose.
 So make sure to analyse and understand your data well and move forward with a clear view of the problem at hand. you can gain important insight from here.🧐

-- To start you off, We have used a basic Support Vector Machines classifier here.
+- To start you off, We have used a basic Linear Regression here.

 - But you can tune parameters and increase the performance.
 To see the list of parameters visit here.